-Beginning in FY1995, Congress has enacted (in the Interior appropriations laws) a series of one-year moratoriums on the issuance of mineral patents.
+Beginning in FY1995, Congress has enacted (in the Interior appropriations laws) a series of one-year moratoria on the issuance of mineral patents.
 For FY2000, the Consolidated Appropriations Act (P.L.
 106-113, §312) essentially retained the mineral patent moratorium contained in previous appropriations laws.
-The FY2001 Interior and Related Agencies Appropriations Act for FY2001 (P.L.
-106-291, §311) also contained a one-year extension of the moratorium on mining patents.
+The Interior and Related Agencies Appropriations Act for FY2002 (P.L.
+107-63) also contained a one-year extension of the moratorium on mining patents.
+Another one-year patent moratorium is pending in the FY2003 Interior bill.